sarahforzley/universal-docs/api/endpoints.md

 C# APIs are enabled as a [plugin](../platform/plugins.md#c-api-environment).

-There is no UI for creating a C# API and you will need to do so using configuration files.
-First, you will need to create a `.cs` file that will run your API.
+There is no UI for creating a C# API, so you need to do so using configuration files.
+First, create a `.cs` file that runs your API.

 You will have access to a `request` parameter that includes all the data about the API request.